Share-a-Day: behind the scenes

 Here are just a few of the Share-a-Day volunteer jobs at the workshop—and if Saturdays don’t work, we prepare throughout the month so there’s always something to do.
 If you’ve ever attended a Share-a-Day and said “Thank you SO much for making this happen,” we hope you’ll join us.

-• Reads the Shareaday script for the hour assigned and follows instructions within the script, which includes the need to mute/unmute and lower hands, choosing people in an order at their discretion.
-Please follow the script.
+Reads the Shareaday script for the hour assigned and follows instructions within the script, which includes the need to mute/unmute and lower hands.

-• Reads their assigned reading.
-Please make sure you have your own copy of the reading, as it won’t be screen shared on the day.
-The reader will need to raise their digital hand when prompted, and unmute themselves when the host asks them to unmute.
+Reads their assigned reading.
+The reader must raise their digital hand when prompted, and unmute themselves when the host asks them to unmute.